peteroupc/peteroupc.github.io/randomgendoc.md

      |        c(2)*(1-p)^3 + ...), where c(i) = `c[i]/sum(c)`) (Mendo 2019).
      |      - f: Function that returns 1 if heads and 0 if tails.
      |      - c: List of coefficients in the power series, all of which must be
-     |        non-negative integers.
+     |        nonnegative integers.
      |
      |  probgenfunc(self, f, rng)
      |      Probability generating function Bernoulli factory: B(p) => B(E[p^x]), where x is rng()
      |       (Dughmi et al. 2021).
 E[p^x] is the expected value of p^x and is also known
      |       as the probability generating function.
      |      - f: Function that returns 1 if heads and 0 if tails.
-     |      - rng: Function that returns a non-negative integer at random.
+     |      - rng: Function that returns a nonnegative integer at random.
      |        Example (Dughmi et al. 2021): if 'rng' is Poisson(lamda) we have
      |        an "exponentiation" Bernoulli factory as follows:
      |        B(p) => B(exp(p*lamda-lamda))